jamiehenzy/Genome_analysis_Explore/Genomes_tutorial.md

 ### Explore the sequences

-To obtain information about the genome sequences, you'll use a program, emboss, that is available as a conda environment and the other, as a **module** on Explorer: emboss and seqtk.
+To obtain general information about the genome sequences, you'll use a program, emboss, that is available as a conda environment.
+To use a conda environment you'll need to load the anaconda3/2024.06 module (2024.06 gives info on the version).

-You need to **load** the seqtk module into your workspace:

-`module load seqtk`
+`module load anaconda3/2024.06`

-And you'll need to load the anaconda
 Check that it worked.
 To see which modules are loaded into your current session:

 `module list`

-You should see emboss and seqtk among those shown.
+Now you have to activate the conda environment, using the `source activate` command and the path to the files that are in the course "shared" folder:

+`source activate /courses/BIOL3411.202540/shared/conda_env/emboss_env`

+After entering the command, you'll see that your prompt includes the path of the environment.

-You can use the emboss command `infoseq` to see what a file contains:
+Now you can use the emboss command `infoseq` to see what a file contains:

 `infoseq <filename>`